 If you’re inspired by following other people, then follow them, but if it makes you want to compare yourself and feel bad about how far along you are or aren’t, then just focus on your own life rather than anyone else’s.
 Easier said than done though. 😉

-If you’re depressed and trying to be happy, keep showing up and trying, again and again and again.
+If you’re trying to be happy, keep showing up and trying, again and again and again.

 You probably didn’t get to this place overnight, so give yourself the grace to have as much time as you need to make your life better.

 More Posts You Might Like: